Buddhist Psychology and Psychodrama Certification Program

-Directed be Jaye Moyer, LCSW, TEP, CTP-2 & Daniela Simmons, PhD, TEP
+Directed by: Jaye Moyer, LCSW, TEP, CTP-2 & Daniela Simmons, PhD, TEP

 An advanced professional certification program designed for individuals with prior training or experience in psychodrama, sociodrama, sociometry, or other action methods.
 This program supports practitioners in deepening and expanding their competency by integrating mindfulness practices and core teachings of Buddhist psychology into their work with individuals, groups, and communities.This 10-session experiential training equips professionals with practical tools for applying mindful role exploration, relational mapping, and action-based interventions with clients, while also supporting their own personal insight and professional embodiment of these methods.

-Who Should Attend: This training is intended for professionals with foundational experience in action methods, including:
+This training is intended for professionals with experience in action methods, including:

 - Certified or trainee psychodramatists, sociodramatists, and sociometrists